bandyt-group/rescore/README.md

 ```

 Use when your data is already merged.
-The file must contain a `label` column.
+The file must contain a `label` column as the last column denoting the subsets to rescore.
 If not, provide subset indices manually through `subsets`.

 ---